konomu/lagrange-personal/_posts/2024-08-24-wa-ga-flowchart.md

 Because of all of the shortcuts we've made here, I can't guarantee that this chart will always lead to the actual usage of は/が.
 This is partly because it doesn't account for some rules that you'll read about in the next sections, and partly because usage of は/が is **mostly, but not entirely predictable**.
 Even in the full flowchart model, this is unavoidable, since it won't always be clear which path to take.

-# Extra: Unpredictability of は and が
+## EXTRA: The Unpredictability of は and が

 There is evidence that the usage of は and が is not entirely predictable.
 The following examples (1) and (2) are introductory sentences from two different newspaper reports about the same story.
 But (1) is a topicless sentence, and (2) is a topic sentence.